IBM-Bluemix-Docs/voice-agent/api.md

 ```
 {: codeblock}

 The voice agent assumes that the {{site.data.keyword.conversationshort}} service is stateless and that all state is maintained at the voice agent between exchanges with the {{site.data.keyword.conversationshort}} service.
-This means that for each conversation turn within a call, the state is passed to the {{site.data.keyword.conversationshort}} service and received back from the service in the `context` section of the REST messages.
+For each conversation turn within a call, the state is passed to the {{site.data.keyword.conversationshort}} service and received back from the service in the `context` section of the REST messages.

 ### State variables set in the {{site.data.keyword.conversationshort}} dialog
 {: #state-variables-conv}